|DORA COMPLAINT/CREC |

 A complaint may be filed by anyone (member of the public, buyer, seller, landlord, tenant, another broker, appraiser, lender, mortgage loan originator, or the Division of Real Estate).
 The Division of Real Estate (DRE), on behalf of the CREC, may institute an investigation on its own, i.e., on its own motion a complaint may be lodged against a Broker by the Colorado Real Estate Commission.
 Complaints may be mailed in with copies of all pertinent documents, or more conveniently to the public, and more common today, by filing a "complaint" on-line via the DRE web site.

-2. Complaint Reviewed by DRE - Chief of Enforcement.
+2. Complaint Reviewed by DRE - Real Estate Broker Lead - Investigations.

-The complaint is reviewed by the Chief of Enforcement handling complaints for the DRE including real estate brokers.
+The complaint is reviewed by the Real Estate Broker Lead - Investigations handling the respective complaint for the DRE including real estate brokers.
 The supervisor determines that the CREC has jurisdiction in that a potential violation of the Real Estate Broker License law was violated.
 See, Section 12-61-113, C.R.S.
 There are some instances when the Commission or DRE will inform the complainant that the CREC has no authority to be involved.
 For example, a buyer of a new home has problems with the house.
 A complaint of this nature will not go far when the consumer wants to have the house fixed due to the defect.
 This is especially the case if there is no basis or allegation of fraud, misrepresentation and the like by the builder (even if the builder holds a real estate broker's license).

 3. Complaint sent to Broker Associate and Brokerage Firm.